 Milia is categorized into the following types based on factors such as age and the causal factor.

-(d) Milia En Plaque – In this type, the milia grow to become several centimeters big due to autoimmune (genetic) disorders such as lichen planus.
+- Milia En Plaque – In this type, the milia grow to become several centimetres big due to autoimmune (genetic) disorders such as lichen planus.
 They are found on the eyelids, cheeks, etc. This type is seen in teens and adults, but most commonly seen in middle-aged women.

 Can You Prevent Milia?

 No!
 Even though we understand what factors might trigger milia in adults, it cannot be prevented.
-They can, many a times, spring up without any reason too.
+They can, many a time, spring up without any reason too.

 While milia prevention is an area still unknown to skin specialists, they are many ways in which milia treatment can be done to remove them for good.

-Use mild soaps that are free from skin damaging components like parabens.
+- Cleanse The Area: Use mild soaps that are free from skin-damaging components like parabens.
 Gently wash the face with it and pat the skin dry.
 Do not let the facial skin air-dry as this can make your skin drier and increase the chances of keratin being trapped in the epidermis to form milium cysts.

-An additional step that you can add to your skin care routine is to use steam to cleanse the pores further.
-Either sit in the hot steam in your bathroom (run hot water for few minutes to fill the room with steam) or place your face over a bowl of hot water.
+- Steam Open Your Pores: An additional step that you can add to your skin care routine is to use steam to cleanse the pores further.
+Either sit in the hot steam in your bathroom (run hot water for a few minutes to fill the room with steam) or place your face over a bowl of hot water.
 After about five minutes, rinse the face with lukewarm water and pat it dry.
 Repeat this once or twice a week.

 How Are Milia Treated?